-Clock Thing 3 Notes
+Clock Thing 3 Software Update Notes

-Notes on use of Phillip's Clock Thing 3 (https://is.gd/f0MLrw).
+Notes on updating the software in Phillip's Clock Thing 3 (https://is.gd/f0MLrw).

 User Manual